symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

-``MenuBundle`` also includes the administration panels and respective services needed for integration with `SonataDoctrinePHPCRAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_, a backoffice generation tool that can be installed with Symfony CMF.
+``MenuBundle`` also includes the administration panels and respective services needed for integration with `SonataDoctrinePHPCRAdminBundle <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle>`_, a back office generation tool that can be installed with Symfony CMF.
 For more information about it, please refer to the bundle's `documentation section <https://github.com/sonata-project/SonataDoctrinePhpcrAdminBundle/tree/master/Resources/doc>`_.

 The included administration panels will automatically be loaded if you install